tomaka/luawrapper/README.md

 ### Clean assembly generation

-This library is heavily-templated, which means that it may take additional time to compile but will generate very clean assembly code.
+This library is heavily-templated, which means that it may take additional time to compile but will generate clean assembly code.

 For example this: